nslyubaykin/relax/README.md

 # relax
 ReLAx - Reinforcement Learning Applications

-Relax is an object oriented library for depp reinforcement learnign built on top of PyTotch
+Relax is an object oriented library for deep reinforcement learning built on top of PyTotch.